opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/publish-configure-woh.md

 |`${publication_id}`|The id of this publication.               |`54f6c12d-8e68-4ec8-badf-cd045b33d01e`|
 |`${series_id}`     |The id of the series if available         |`36f3c5d8-ad4d-4dab-beb1-1400ffab4a69`|

+You can also access all data from metadata catalogues here.
+The notation to access them is `MainFlavor.SubFlavor.fieldID`.
+For example `${dublincore.series.title}`.

+Opencast uses the Freemarker template engine here with several functions to manipulate the string.
+So you can create templates like this `https://my.portal/${myterms.series.courseId?ensure_ends_with("/")}${event_id}`.

 ## Publication Channel Labels and Icons

 Using this workflow operation, you can create arbitrary custom publication channels.
 Without further action, the